-As Program Director for Cloud X at AMP, Rod is led a $10M, 15-month project to update a series of legacy cloud environments and all their associated applications to Amazon Managed Services.
-This includes developing the business case, discovery, application assessment, risks, wave planning, engagement with AMP business units, management of the key relationships with the vendors, management of a highly technical team and regulatory approval by APRA.
+As Program Director at In Cloud X for AMP, Rod led a $15M, agile program to migrate 350 applications to Amazon Web Services.
+This included developing the business case, discovery, application assessment, risk management, wave planning, engagement with AMP business units, management of the key relationships with the vendors, establishing and managing a highly technical team (during Covid 19) and regulatory approval by APRA.
 An effective discovery process highlighted the need for substantial infrastructure and applications remediation, and the need to build 65 controls and 9 core processes.
 We have already successfully migrated a number of applications.

 As Program Director at eHealth, Rod led the workplace transformation engagement.
 This was a program aimed at increasing the capability of the 230 strong Program Delivery Directorate.
 The foundation was a centralised resource group shared between the programs.
 This involved a deep dive on current staff, proportion of contractors to permanent staff, revised planning processes, development of a high-level business case and a directorate wide approach to demand management.
 It also provided staff members with career development, reward and recognition, training, variety and longevity.

-As Program Manager on Marlin, which is the maintenance system used on the Qantas jetfleet.
+Program Manager on Marlin, which is the maintenance system used on the Qantas jetfleet.
 The implementation activity was both large and complex, involving IBM, TCS, Cap Gemini, Mxi and Qantas staff.
 At its peak it involved 250 people and total budget was more than $200M.
-Rod lead an independent review of the program in and after making recommendations for change, was asked to implement the recommendations and step into the Program Director role.
-This included substantial change to the program, incorporating a stronger partnering relationship with the business and a complete review of cost, risks, mitigations and schedule.
-Rod took the lead on the commercial leadership of all aspects of the program, including extensive renegotiation of the existing contracts.
+Rod lead an independent review of the program in and after making recommendations for change, was asked to implement the recommendations and step into the Program Manager role.
+This included incorporating a stronger partnering relationship with the business and a complete review of cost, risks, mitigations and schedule.
+Rod took the commercial leadership of all aspects of the program, including extensive renegotiation of the existing contracts.
 With better management, a clearer contractual basis, a realistic schedule and clarity in roles and responsibilities, the program successfully delivered in full, on time and to budget.

 Rod identified the opportunity, developed the plan and organised IBM to work in the National Disability Insurance Scheme (NDIS).
 This included working with DHS and NDIA, Australia Post, Microsoft and SAP on the development of an eMarket.
-With the NDS, Rod successfully spearheaded the assessment of 137 out of 1000-member organizations to identify key needs ahead of the NDIS being implemented, This involved developing functional and non-functional requirements, completed the market assessment, and identified the best solution.
+Within NDS, Rod successfully spearheaded the assessment of 137 out of 1000-member organizations to identify key needs ahead of the NDIS being implemented, This involved developing functional and non-functional requirements, completed the market assessment, and ranking the best solution(s).
 Resulted in successful transformations for a number of service providers.

-As Lead for Transport for NSW, Rod had three streams of activity forged out of the amalgamation of Transport, Sydney Trains, Ferries and Bus services.
+As Lead for Transport for NSW, Rod managed multiple streams of activity as a result of the amalgamation of Transport, Sydney Trains, Ferries and Bus services.
 Leveraging the Business Application Modernisation team, he created an application inventory, conducted application assessments, identified risks and critical business windows, and related the applications to their business functions.
 All aimed at identifying opportunities for consolidation and simplification.
 Overall program budget was $80M, including the data center consolidations.
-Working with the Transformation lead and the acting CIO, Rod led a team of 5, including PMO, architects and business analysts.
+Working with the Transformation lead and the acting CIO, Rod led a team composed of the PMO, architects and business analysts.

-As Cloud leader and Emerging Technology Lead at IBM, Rod established the cloud practice within the consulting business for IBM.
-This involved identifying and building a core team of IBM consultants and external folk to provide consulting services as well as coordinating and aligning their offerings with similar teams in IBM software, hardware and the newly acquired cloud services business.
+As Cloud leader and Emerging Technology Lead at IBM, Rod established the cloud practice within the consulting business at IBM.
+This involved identifying and building a core team of IBM consultants and the relationships with external partners to provide cloud consulting services.
+Also involved aligning the offerings with similar teams in IBM software, hardware and the newly acquired cloud services business.

-As the responsible partner for the Chevron, Wheatstone LNG project joint planning process, Rod led to IBM becoming the systems integration partner.
-This was an intensive 3-month process that involved establishing the team and the working relationships between Chevron and IBM.
+As the responsible partner for the Chevron, Wheatstone LNG project joint planning process, Rod led an intensive 3-month process that involved establishing the team and the working relationships between Chevron and IBM.
 It involved all aspects of the program, including governance, establishing the steering committee, identifying the specialist vendors who would be involved, PMO, architecture, change management, schedule, risks, release management, and testing.
-The capital works program for Chevron was $40B over 4 years.
-The IT spend was $40M.

 As VP of Global Business Solutions at CSC, now DXC, Rod established a new business division focused on systems integration and consulting.
-Systems Integration responsibility included revenue, P&L, customer satisfaction, the development of customised solutions for customers, and the development of new market offerings.
+Responsibility included revenue, P&L, customer satisfaction, and the development of new market offerings.
 The Business Consulting division included a customer facing organisational change capability based on CSC’s own experience in increasing from 1,000 to 5,000 people following the acquisition of BHP Information Technology and GE Capital IT.
-The Technology Consulting group focused on emerging technologies.
-Grew 10% in 2007-08.
-Grew 4% in 2008-09 (against the emerging GFC) Introduced a standard project management toolset and mobilised global teams, which led to a significant improvement in project performance, consistency of approach and improved reporting.
+Introduced a standard project management toolset and mobilised global teams, which led to a significant improvement in project performance, consistency of approach and improved reporting.
 Improved customer satisfaction to the point where more than 80% of major customers were referenceable.
-Helped BHP Billiton successfully integrate the Western Mining assets to common tools and common processes (in SAP).
-At the time this was the largest integration activity in Australia.
-The team won the SAP award for excellence.
+As a result, GBS grew 10% in 2007-08, and 4% in 2008-09 (against the emerging GFC).
 The team won the SAP “Best Support Implementation in Australia and New Zealand” and SAP “Best OIC / BW Implementation”.
 Successfully transitioned the Dun & Bradstreet International account into CSC (50 people and $10 million pa)